day50-dev/ono/README.md

 ## How It Works

 Ono uses the familiar `<?ono ... ?>` syntax (inspired by PHP) that can be embedded in any file format.
-The AI understands your intent and generates the right output for your target language and platform.
+AI understands your intent and generates the right output for your target language and platform.

 ## Basic Usage